MikeHopley/ftl-ships-strategy/index.md

 Healing Burst and Slug Repair Gel are fine to keep or sell.
 Keep the Artemis, unless you need the slot for something more important or desperately need the scrap.

 Precise boarding technique helps your bombs/missiles hit.
 Use the [Safety Dance](https://www.youtube.com/watch?v=d0j4rFfmFDc) to pull the pilot away.
+When completely safe, destroy systems for surrender offers (as low as 2 hull).

 ### Balance Mod